Jump-Suit/hyenas/README.md

 | `/loginform`   | `~/www/testingtools/loginform.html` |
 | `/profileform` | `~/www/testingtools/profileform.html` |

-## License
+## Licensing

 GPLv3.
-I did NOT create "PlayStation®Network" NOR am I affiliated with any company, subsidiary, party, partner, affiliate, and any licensed licensor, licensee, publisher, developer, merchant, or vendor.
-This project has been specially crafted to avoid any copyright infringement and even avoids the use of the service name when possible.
-I am not responsible or liable for any dispute you may have with any entity over this project.
+All trademarks and copyright-written content found belong to their respective owners.
+I DID NOT CREATE "PLAYSTATION®NETWORK" NOR AM I AFFILIATED WITH Sony Corporation, Sony Interactive Entertainment Inc., or any other entity.
+I am also fully not responsible or liable for any “dispute” you may have with any entity over this project.
 This was created for the cause of preservation — for future generations of players to be able to play decades-old video games online that has its servers shutting down… and possibly the whole network that is *required* to play any game online. **Nothing malicious is intended.
 For legal disputes, please email** (base64) `am9uaHlwZXJzb21AZ21haWwuY29t`.